How to Optimize A Google Grant Account: 8 Mistakes & 9 Tips

 Final Thoughts on Optimizing A Google Grant Account

 Optimizing a Google Grant account isn’t a one-and-done sort of deal.
-Rather, someone will need to actively manage your account, watch keyword data, refine your ads, and more.
-Otherwise, your account will underperform and may even be temporarily deactivated if it goes against Google’s regulations.
+Rather, someone will need to actively manage your account, check keyword data, refine your ads, and more.

 In the meantime, explore the following additional resources to continue learning about Google Ad Grants:

-- The Ultimate Guide to Marketing Grants for Nonprofits: This resource contains anything you need to know about marketing grants for nonprofits.
+- Worthwhile Marketing Grants for Nonprofits & How to Apply: This resource contains anything you need to know about marketing grants for nonprofits.
 The guide discusses everything from why marketing grants are important to how you can find them.